monarc-project/stats-service/docs/installation.rst

 Docker
 ~~~~~~

-Depending on how you installed Docker, you might have to use ``sudo``.
+Depending on how you installed Docker, you might have to use ``sudo`` which is
+discouraged.

 From Docker Hub: